 - Move to Safety: If the accident is minor, move vehicles to the side of the road to avoid obstructing traffic and further accidents.

-Documenting the Scene and Gathering Information
+Documenting The Scene Of The Accident And Gathering Information

 Documenting the accident scene is pivotal in building your case, whether for insurance claims or legal purposes.